umrlastig/SurfaceReconEval/README.md

 First, **clone the current repository** and go to the corresponding directory '*SurfaceReconEval/*'
 #### Generate CGAL-specific 'CMakeLists.txt'
 As a *CGAL* project, the project needs a **CMakeLists.txt** which can be generated thanks to a dedicated executable file (*cgal_create_CMakeLists*) provided by CGAL with installation.
 Actually, this file is provided by this repository but it depends on the version.
-Best practice is to copy the one stored in your binary folder (something like */usr/local/bin/cgal_create_CMakeLists*).
-More details can be find [here](https://doc.cgal.org/latest/Manual/installation.html).
+Best practice is to copy the one stored:

+- [Linux] In your binary folder (something like */usr/local/bin/cgal_create_CMakeLists*).
+- [macOS] In the *scripts* folder of the CGAL folder (*CGAL-5.2/scripts*) More details can be find [here](https://doc.cgal.org/latest/Manual/installation.html).
-`cp /usr/local/bin/cgal_create_CMakeLists ./path/to/project/`
+- Copy the executable file to your copy of the repository: `cp /usr/local/bin/cgal_create_CMakeLists ./path/to/project/`
-From the root of the project ( *SurfaceReconEval/* ), run:
+- From the root of the project ( *SurfaceReconEval/* ), run:
 `./cgal_create_CMakeLists`

 #### Compile the project